hurricanemark/LocalWeather/README.md

 I recently wrote this Local Weather app using cloud replit where the bootstraping of node JS is hidden.
 All I had to do was to focus on the core logic in app.js, style.css, and index.html.
 To create a fully functional development environment locally, I needed to bootstrap NodeJS, Express to my replit code.
 Here is how I add bootstrap to my Nodejs project.

 Step 1:  Migrate replit code to local VSCode.
-    Create a folder for your project and initialize it as Node project, `npm init -y`.
-Create the server file, app.js `touch app.js`, and other directories `mkdir views`.
+    Create a folder for your project.
+Create sub folders

+    `mkdir views`

+    `mkdir public`

 Step 2:  Initialize the folder as a node project

     ` npm init -y`

 Step 3:  Install *express* to confiure a lightweight Node server

     `npm install express`

 Step 4:  Install *helmet* to configure runtime security

     `nmp install helmet`

 Now, we are good to start developming and runing from VSCode.